BunmiFash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. This script divides two variables
 10. This script prints the exponential of two variables
 11. This script converts a number from base 2 to base 10.
+12. This script prints all possible combinations of two letters, except oo.